How to get a Scholarship in Canada for International Students

 Step 2: Ensure Your Eligibility for International Scholarships

 That said, scholarship opportunities in Canada usually have a particular and stringent set of criteria for candidates.
 As a result, Canadian scholarships for international students are often presented to those who need and deserve them the most.
-To ensure the scholarship is used effectively, each program provides the chosen international students embody the core values and will maintain the program's legacy.
+To ensure the scholarship is used effectively, each program provides the chosen international students with the core values and will maintain the program's legacy.

 The applicant must: